GuanhuaWang/SystemPaper/OSDI2016/OS1/Yggdrasil.md

 ##Strength
 * counter-example based debugging is better than Proof
 * The specification are succinct, expressive,and free of implementation => reusable
+* Generalized to applications that use disk in other ways (e.g. copy)